azhx/blagoblag/content/blog/2017/oct/13/rosenstein-encryption-response.rst

 Denis McDonough said that this debate over encryption was the single most challenging question he faced during his time as White House Chief of Staff to President Obama.
-It has implicitations in law enforcement, national security, foreign policy, commerce and international trade, and the security of the government itself - nearly every element of the President's responsibilities is implicated in this debate.
+It has implications in law enforcement, national security, foreign policy, commerce and international trade, and the security of the government itself - nearly every element of the President's responsibilities is implicated in this debate.
 And I witnessed Mr. McDonough and other senior